Zero-Shot Object Detection with YOLO-World¶

 Adjusting Confidence Level¶

-.
+Note that many classes from our prompt were not detected.
+This is because the default confidence threshold in Inference is set to 0.5.
 Let's try significantly lowering this value.
 We've observed that the confidence returned by YOLO-World is significantly lower when querying for classes outside the COCO dataset.

 image = cv2.imread(SOURCE_IMAGE_PATH)